 If your organization is relatively small, you may feel like you aren’t going to be targeted by an attacker.
 On the contrary, this mentality creates a perception that smaller organizations will be laxer with their data.
 Don’t make an attacker correct in this assumption.
 Remember: your organization is never too small for cybersecurity.

 - Vet and Empower your Administrator

-We’ve previously mentioned the need ensure you have carefully selected admins and have given them the tools they need to keep your organization safe.
+We’ve previously mentioned the need to ensure you have carefully selected admins and have given them the tools they need to keep your organization safe.
 This point bears re-emphasizing here.
-Make sure your point person on cybersecurity has the time, access, experience and reliability to keep your organization’s data safe.
+Make sure your point person on cybersecurity has the time, access, experience, and reliability to keep your organization’s data safe.

 - Protect your Passwords